Sutton, Herefordshire: 19th century

 The parish' mixed board school had been built in 1874, and was enlarged in 1891.
 A school board of five members has been established in 1883.
 The school accommodated 78 children with an average attendance of 52 in 1890, and 100 with 73 attendees in 1895, and had an attached schoolmaster's house.
 There was a Congregationalist chapel.
 The parish post office was also a money order and savings bank, and was granting Inland Revenue licenses.
 The nearest telegraph offices were at Moreton and Withington railway stations.
 Population in 1891 was 379.
 Residents and occupations listed in 1890 included the vicar of St Michael's who was also curate of St Nicholas', the vicar of Preston Wynne, the parish school master of the National School, two parish clerks, the licensee of the Golden Cross Inn who was also a shopkeeper, the sub-postmaster who was also a shopkeeper, a beer retailer & shopkeeper, a wheelwright, a blacksmith, two carpenters, two gardeners, and a coachman.
 There were twenty-one farmers, three of whom were also hop growers, nine were cottage farmers, and one the proprietor of a farming company which also provided threshing machines.

 By 1911 parish population was 394, including the village of St Michael with 82, and St Nicholas, 268.
 The school was now a Public Elementary School of infants and juniors, which was enlarged in 1891 for 111 pupils and had an average attendance of 99.
 Joining the schoolmaster was an infants' mistress.
 Listed residents and occupations included twenty-two farmers, two of whom were also fruit growers, one a hop grower, and one a poultry farmer.
 There still existed the licensee of the Golden Cross public house, a cider merchant, a threshing machine proprietor, a wheelwright, a blacksmith, a beer retailer, and a shopkeeper who also ran the post office.

 Governance

 The parish is represented in the lowest tier of UK governance by six elected members of Sutton Parish Council.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish is represented in the Sutton Walls ward, which also includes Marden and Moreton on Lugg parishes with a 2019 combined estimated population of 3,652, to Herefordshire County Council.
-Sutton is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Sutton is represented in the UK parliament as part of the North Herefordshire constituency.

 From 1837 until 1974 Sutton was part of Herefordshire.
-In 1974 it became part of the now defunct Hereford district of the county of Hereford and Worcester, instituted under the 1972 Local Government Act, reverting to Herefordshire in 1998.
+In 1974 it became part of the now defunct Hereford district of the county of Hereford and Worcester, instituted under the Local Government Act 1972, reverting to Herefordshire in 1998.
 In 2002 the parish, with the parishes of Marden and Moreton on Lugg, was reassessed as part of Sutton Walls Ward which elected one councillor to Herefordshire district council.
-Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.